-La Tomatina which is a part of a larger celebration, takes place every year in the last Wednesday of August.
+La Tomatina which is a part of a larger celebration takes place every year on the last Wednesday of August.
 If you are interested to join this amazing festival, do not forget to purchase the tickets before planning your visit.

-It is an amazing festival, rooted in historic and traditional beliefs of the Spain.
+It is an amazing festival, rooted in historic and traditional beliefs of Spain.
 During El Colacho people dress up in colorful traditional costumes.
-The main reason of the festival of course is to rid newborn babies of evil spirits and illness.
-For that purpose the babies who are born in the past 12 months are brought out, with their parents forming a long queue.
+The main reason for the festival, of course, is to rid newborn babies of evil spirits and illnesses.
+For that purpose, the babies who are born in the past 12 months are brought out, with their parents forming a long queue.